 Pillow Type: Tall, firm, soft, and moldable

-Material: When it comes to pillow material, comfort and support are key.
+Material: Comfort and support are key in pillow material.
 The top picks are latex, memory foam, or a mix.

 Back Sleepers